Mike Doyle (American politician): Elections

 In 1994, Doyle was elected to Congress as a Democrat from the state's 18th district, which at the time was in Pittsburgh's eastern suburbs.
 The incumbent Republican, Rick Santorum, was elected to the United States Senate.
 Doyle won by almost 10 points, in one of the few bright spots in a bad year for Democrats.
 He was reelected three times with no substantial opposition.

 In 2002, the Pennsylvania state legislature reconfigured Doyle's district, combining it with the Pittsburgh-based district of fellow Democrat William J. Coyne.
 In the process, the state legislature redrew most of western Pennsylvania's heavily Democratic areas into just two districts—the reconfigured 14th district and the 12th district of John Murtha.
 The potentially explosive situation of having two Democratic incumbents face each other in the primary was defused when Coyne announced his retirement (even though the district contained more of Coyne's former territory than Doyle's), leaving Doyle as the sole incumbent.
 The new district was by far the most Democratic district in western Pennsylvania, and Doyle was completely unopposed in 2002 and 2004; in 2006 and 2008, his only opposition was Green Party candidate Titus North.

-2008

-2010

-Doyle was challenged by Republican Melissa Haluszczak and Green Party Ed Bortz.

-2012

-Doyle defeated Republican Hans Lessmann, 76%–23%.

-2014

-Doyle ran unopposed in 2014.
-As of October 15, 2014, Doyle had raised $747,107 during the 2013–14 campaign cycle.

-2016

-Doyle defeated Republican Lenny McAllister, 74%–25%.

-2018

-Doyle again ran unopposed in 2018 for his 13th term in office, in a redrawn 18th district.